 I have always loved the desert — something about the landscape is calming and therapeutic.
 The saguaros in Scottsdale and red-rock buttes of Sedona located in the heart of the Arizona desert have always had my heart.
 The art scene and the high desert landscape of Santa Fe is another favorite but I’m slowly but surely falling in love with the Palm Spring lifestyle.
 Read on to see if this town with its backdrop of the Colorado Desert, Coachella Valley, and the San Jacinto Mountain captures your heart too.

-These days the younger crowd comes here for Coachella, architecture fans come during spring and snowbirds stay in town during the winter months.
+These days the younger crowd comes here for Coachella (an annual music and arts festival), architecture fans come during spring and snowbirds stay in town during the winter months.
 We might have missed narrowly Modernism Week, a 11-day festival featuring many events, car shows, and tours of the iconic homes of Palm Springs.
 But we still got to see some of the Art and even see a few midcentury-modern homes, if only from the outside.

 Art & Architecture in Palm Springs